Is The Firestick Plant Toxic Or Poisonous? The Details

 Be sure to remove your disposable gloves correctly to avoid accidental contact with any sap that may be on the gloves.

-If you prune or cut down a Firestick Plant, don’t burn the cut limbs as the fumes are quite toxic.
+If you prune or cut down a Firestick Plant, don’t burn the cut limbs, as the fumes are quite toxic.
 Be sure to dispose of the debris properly by sealing it securely in sturdy plastic bags that are clearly marked as hazardous.

-They can be collected by your trash pickup service, but they should not pose a risk to the sanitation workers.
+They can be collected by your trash pickup service, but they should not pose a risk to sanitation workers.

 JOIN Our FREE Plant Care Newsletter